adriancostin6/VoIP-Analyzer/README.md

 The program supports live packet capture or the parsing of already captured packets from a PCAP file.

 1. Live capture mode
+    1. Live interface
         1. Captures all incoming traffic and saves it to a PCAP file
         1. Parses the PCAP file two times to extract the SIP and RTP data
         1. Saves all of the SIP packets to separate output files located in the output folder
-    1. Decodes and writes the RTP data to two separate WAV files, one for each speaker in the call
+        1. Decodes and writes the RTP data to two separate WAV files, one for each speaker in the call 1, Existing PCAP file
+        1. Parses an existing PCAP file for SIP and RTP data as described above
 1. Packet crafting mode
     1. Reads user input either from a text file or from the command line
     1. Creates a SIP packet from the information provided